mmuratarat/mmuratarat.github.io/_pages/faq.md

 3. `GROUP BY`
 4. `HAVING`
 5. `SELECT` (including window functions)
+6. `DISTINCT`
 6. `ORDER BY`
 7. `LIMIT`

+In practice this order of execution is most likely unchanged from above.
+With this information, we can fine-tune our queries for speed and performance.

 #### What is the difference between UNION and UNION ALL?